o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md

 1. A core stack to use as the basis for a project's CDK application.
 1. An example stack with example resources that can be connected to **ScriptBehavior** samples in Core.

 The Python project is set up like a standard Python project.
-The initialization process also creates a virtual environment with `virtualenv`, stored under the `.env` directory.
+The initialization process also creates a virtual environment with `virtualenv`, stored under the `.venv` directory.

 To create the `virtualenv` you must have a `python3` executable (or `python` for Windows) in your path with access to the `venv` package.
 If the automatic creation of the `virtualenv` fails, you can create the `virtualenv` manually.